 “Music for All is a fabulous organisation doing incredible work – a cause close to my heart.” – Kate Rusby, Artist

 “As a child I was lucky enough to grow up in a musical family who provided me with opportunities to explore my love of music which ultimately made me the musician I am today.
-Taking part in music helped me to work as part of a team but also helped me to develop my confidence and enjoy those solo moments where I had a chance to share my music with others.
-‘Music for All’ gives people, young and old, the opportunity to enjoy and take part in music and I think the charity is a fantastic way of supporting future generations of musicians.” – Hannah Rankin, Professional Boxer & Professional Bassoonist
+Taking part in music helped me to develop my confidence and enjoy those solo moments where I had a chance to share my music with others.” – Hannah Rankin, Professional Boxer & Professional Bassoonist

 “Hi I’m Al Murray and I don’t know if you know this about me, I like to play the drums.
 I know I was incredibly lucky to get the chance to play when I was kid.
 Music for All is a fantastic charity that wants to give everyone the chance to learn a musical instrument.
 Support Music for All because music enriches lives, it changes lives.
 If you give us your support then we will get the chance to make more musicians” – Al Murray, Comedian, Presenter & Musician